robertlarkins/robertlarkins.github.io/_posts/2025-10-29-code-that-fits-in-your-head-part-2.md

 GIT Bisect - Git feature to do a binary search through commits to identify the one that introduces a defect.

 Learn and use the above technique.
 Using a debugger has its place, but a debugger can't be used everywhere (eg: production).

+# Chapter 13 - Separation of Concerns

+> Things that change at the same rate belong together.
+Things that change at different rates belong apart.
+> - Kent Beck

+Decomposition is intimately related to Composition.
+Decompose so that you can compose working software from the resulting parts.

+Nested Composition - Software interacts with the real world (paints pixels on the screen, sends emails, saves data in the DB, etc).
+In the context of Command Query Separation (CQS), these *actions* are *side effects*.
+Composing these side effects into models results in side effects being nested inside other side effects.
+This violates CQS and makes it difficult to fit in your head what the code is doing.

+> Abstraction is the elimination of the irrelevant and the amplification of the essential
+> - Robert C. Martin

+By hiding side effects in Queries, something essential (the side effect) is eliminated (hidden and more difficult to follow what the code is doing).

+A constructor should be a 'Query' (in the context of CQS) as it *should not* have any side effects.

+Sequential Composition - Can be performed as a series of Queries.
+Once the result is determined then the side effect action can be performed.
+But not as part of these queries.
+This eliminates the irrelevant and amplifies the essential.

+Referential Transparency - Queries must be deterministic.
+That must not rely on anything random, eg: guid creation, random number generators, time of day, or any other data from the environment.
+A deterministic method without side effects is *referentially transparent*.
+It is also a *pure function*.
+Pure functions can always be sequentially composed.
+With respect to abstraction the result is what matters, how the function arrived at the result is an implementation detail.
+Zooming in on a pure function, it can be assessed in isolation - the surrounding context is irrelevant - it operates exclusively on its inputs and immutable class fields.

+Where does the non-deterministic behaviour and side effects go?
+Push these to the edge of the system: Controllers, message handlers, etc.
+This style of programming is known as *functional core, imperative shell*.

+There is a recommendation to learn a functional programming language (eg: F#).